 Tuesday – Valdez

-Kayaking to Columbia Glacier is one of the most extraordinary experiences you can do in Alaska.
+Kayaking to Columbia Glacier is one of the most extraordinary experiences you can do as part of Alaska travel.
 You’ll glide past waterfalls, next to cliffs, and in-between icebergs.

-It’s a long day, but not too long to handle even as a beginner paddler (although I don’t recommend going without ever having tried before).
+It’s a long day on Prince William Sound, but not too long to handle even as a beginner paddler (although I don’t recommend going without ever having tried before).
 This is the most expensive thing I’ve done in all of Alaska and it’s worth every penny.
 Read my full review to check out all the photos.

 Afterward, stop by Solomon Gulch to see the salmon spawning or to look for grizzlies and sea lions who feast on the local fish.